-Dr. Samuel Fernandez-Carriba is a clinical psychologist and mindfulness and compassion meditation instructor with 18 years of experience serving professionals and families of individuals with Autism Spectrum Disorder and other disabilities, as well as other populations in distress.
+Dr. Samuel Fernandez-Carriba is a clinical psychologist and mindfulness and compassion meditation instructor with nearly 20 years of experience serving professionals and families of individuals with Autism Spectrum Disorder and other disabilities, as well as other populations in distress.
 He does this currently worldwide, particularly in the US, Spain and Latin America.

 From studies on biological determinants and evolutionary history of human emotions and communication, as observed in the chimpanzee; to the field of autism, a condition with challenges in social communication; and within the context of compassion, a practice fostering emotional self-regulation and social connection.

 See a list of recent most relevant presentations, with links to videos on the topic of compassion as a emotional self-regulation strategy and social skill that can be cultivated.
 "If you want others to be happy, practice compassion.
 If you want to be happy, practice compassion" (the Dalai Lama, 2012, Beyond Religion, p.
 48).